jelic98/cv/index.md

 __PHP__
 `Jan 2018 - Sep 2018`

-E-commerce platform with advanced admin panel functionalities including newsletter system, invoice and coupon generator, product warehouse with detailed statistics, real-time notifications, accepting Bitcoin and PayPal payments.
+E-commerce platform with advanced admin panel functionalities including newsletter system, invoice and coupon generator, product warehouse with detailed statistics, real-time notifications, accepting Bitcoin and PayPal payments, etc.
-The platform was built with the idea of reusability in mind so this solution can easily be used by other retailers.
+The platform was built with the idea of reusability in mind and this solution can easily be used by other retailers.

 [dzoks.rs](https://www.dzoks.rs)